staafl/youtube-bulk-upload-ui/README.md

 This app doesn't and will not gather ANY data from the user.

+## Building

+To build the project you'll need to provide your own client_secret.json from Google Cloud since if I publish the client secret used in the binary, Google will likely revoke it.
+Protecting the client secret is also the reason why the published release is obfuscated.
+Just paste the JSON file in a static class ClientSecret with a string constant.

 ## Donations

 If this tool helps you, consider sending a small donation to a charity of your choice and dropping me a line.
 You'll totally make my day.
 You can also donate a few bucks through me, in which case 100% of your donation will be forwarded to a children or animal shelter.